Fans Can't Hold On After Touching 'Harry Potter' Reunion

 It’s New Years Day and in the United States it means you Harry Potter 20th Anniversary: Return to Hogwarts can broadcast.
 While we will have to wait here in the Netherlands until HBO Max is available (or the special is broadcast on TV), many fans are already responding internationally.

-Some seem to have initially approached the special made in honor of Harry Potter and the Sorcerer’s Stone twentieth anniversary with some skepticism.
+Some turn out to be the special made in honor of the twentieth anniversary of Harry potter and the sorcerer’s stone a little skeptical at first.
 But virtually all of the fans who responded online seem to agree – it was an emotional moment!

 A journey along the way of memory